 Other useful information

-AED (Automated External Defibrillator) are widely available across the airport.
+AED (Automated External Defibrillator) are widely available across Kansai International Airport.
 They are also provided in most public places we visited in Kansai.

 Pet hotel, meeting points, Dental clinics and meeting points etc maps and information.